 When developing a new brand the head of web commissioned me to write a set of standards that covered accessibility, performance, security, testing and technical delivery.
 These allowed them to deliver their online content to a consistent and high standard.

 As technical lead on the responsive relaunch of TSB's consumer facing website I put in place a front end build system using a static site generator that allowed a team of developers to take monolithic full page designs and work in parallel on individual, modular, dynamic and responsive components.
 This approach enabled the release of a subsection of the site after three weeks and the modular build to be used as a living specification for the subsequent CMS build which was able to re-use significant amounts of code.

-Updated STI checker for Embarrassing Bodies in the form of a responsive web application that runs on a wide range of devices, including games consoles which are popular means of accessing the web amongst the target demographic.
+Channel 4's Embarrassing Bodies were updating their STI risk checker and wanted a web application that ran on a range of devices, including games consoles and low end mobiles which are popular means of accessing the web amongst the target demographic.

-The site featured Completely client side logic to preserve anonymity and a location aware clinic finder service using data from OpenStreetMaps and NHS.
+I built a site that featured completely client side logic to preserve anonymity and a location aware clinic finder service using data from OpenStreetMaps and NHS.